Disappearance of Stefanie Damron: Investigation

 Despite extensive search efforts by the Maine State Police and the Federal Bureau of Investigation, including land searches, interviews, and following leads across Maine, the United States, and Canada, Stefanie remains unlocated.
 Community members have held vigils and organized search efforts to support the family and raise awareness about Stefanie's disappearance.

+Aftermath

 In December 2024, the FBI announced a reward of up to $15,000 for information leading to Stefanie's safe return or the arrest and prosecution of anyone involved in her disappearance.
 The Bureau put Damron on their Most Wanted Kidnappings and Missing Persons list.

+Media

 In early 2025, a website, teamstefanie.org, was created by a group of volunteers searching for Stefanie.
 The website contains unbiased case information, links to media coverage, and answers to frequently asked questions.